 Stakeholder Description of Consultation Summary of Comments Tahmoor Coal Response NSW Environment Protection Authority (EPA) A letter introducing the Extraction Plan for LW S1A-S6A was sent on 22 December 2021.
 Tahmoor Coal provided a figure of the Extraction Plan Study Area, and an overview of the longwalls.
 A response was received on 11 January 2022 stating there are no specific comments on the proposed extraction.
 Noted.
 NSW Department of Primary A letter introducing the Extraction Plan for LW S1A- A response was received on 4 February 2022.
 Noted.
-Industries - Agriculture (DPI Agriculture) S6A was sent on 22 December 2021.
+Agriculture) Industries - Agriculture (DPI Agriculture) S6A was sent on 22 December 2021.
 Tahmoor Coal provided a figure of the Extraction Plan Study Area, and an overview of the longwalls.
 A full assessment of the agricultural land uses in the area that may be potentially impacted so any agricultural developments and associated enterprises in the area are considered in terms of identified risks and economic disruption particularly with subsidence.
 An Agricultural Impact Statement was prepared for the first Amendment Report for SSD 8445 approval.
-For this Extraction Plan, a Land and Agricultural Resource Assessment (SLR, 2022c) has been prepared to complement the information from the Agricultural Impact Statement, and provide any updates on agricultural development impacts from the proposed longwalls.
+For this Extraction Plan, a Land and Agricultural Resource Assessment (SLR, 2022b) has been prepared to complement the information from the Agricultural Impact Statement, and provide any updates on agricultural development impacts from the proposed longwalls.
 Consult with the owners / managers of affected and adjoining neighbours and agricultural operations in a timely and appropriate manner about: the proposal, the likely impacts and suitable mitigation measures or compensation.
 Consultation with owners of agricultural businesses in the Study Area has commenced.
 Tahmoor Coal will continue to consult with the owners during the preparation of a subsidence management plans for each individual agricultural business, and will monitor and manage potential impacts to the properties in accordance with these management plans.
-Further information on management plans to be prepared for built features is provided in Section 2.1.2 and Table 5.
+Further information on management plans to be prepared for built features is provided in Section 2.1.2 and Table 5 .
 In addition, all landowners in the Study Area have been informed by an information packaged delivered by mail of the proposed development and the subsidence impact claims process in the event that their property is damaged by mining.
 Consider possible cumulative effects to agricultural enterprises and landholders from subsidence/ other impacting events.
 Given the described impacts are of a minor nature and readily managed through application of appropriate mitigation measures and management strategies, any resulting cumulative impacts on agricultural resources and enterprises are also expected to be minor and readily mitigated.
-An assessment of the monitoring regime that will identify any changes as a result of the effects of the longwall mining, especially subsidence.
-This may include impacts of farm infrastructure i.e. buildings, fences, slope changes, water supply infrastructure.
-Tahmoor Coal will consult with the agricultural business owners during the preparation of subsidence management plans for each individual agricultural business, and will monitor and manage potential impacts to the properties in accordance with these management plans.
+An assessment of the monitoring regime that will identify any changes as a result of the effects of the longwall mining, Tahmoor Coal will consult with the agricultural business owners during the preparation of subsidence management